Group Steering: Approaches Based on Power Moments: Introduction

 \section{Introduction}

-We are interested in the problem of steering the states of a vast group of agents, of which the dynamics are governed by a discrete-time stable first-order linear system, between an initial and a final probability densities or occupation measures without stochastic disturbance.
+We are interested in the problem of steering the states of a vast group of agents, of which the dynamics are governed by a discrete-time asymptotically stable first-order linear system, between an initial and a final probability densities or occupation measures without stochastic disturbance.
 We consider the linear dynamics of the $i_{\text{th}}$ agent

-Since the system is stable and we assume $a(k)$ to be positive, we have $a(k) \in (0, 1)$.
+where $x_{i}(k), u_{i}(k) \in \mathbb{R}$.
+Since the system is asymptotically stable, we have \(\lvert a(k)\rvert<1\) (see, e.g., Section~3.5.5 of \cite{antsaklis2007linear}).
+Together with the assumption \(a(k)>0\), this implies \(0<a(k)<1\) for all \(k\) .
 The control input on the $i_{\text{th}}$ agent is denoted as $u_{i}$, and $x_{i}$ is its state.
 We assume that the agents are non-interactive and the volume of the agents is ignored.
 It means that the agents are allowed to occupy the same state and the collisions are ignored.

 This poses a significant challenge both in theory and practice.
 From a theoretical standpoint, the challenge involves controlling numerous agents, distinguishing it from conventional control problems where only one object is typically controlled, and feedback control laws are developed based on the state of that single object.
 However, applying such principles to a vast group of agents becomes highly complex.
-In this scenario, the goal isn't to manipulate the state of each individual agent to a predefined state, which is not only unnecessary but also computationally expensive.
-Instead, the objective is to control the entire group, ensuring it possesses specific global properties.
 As the number of agents approaches infinity, the problem becomes infinite-dimensional, making it intractable without dimension reduction or approximation.
 This intrinsic infinite-dimensionality adds depth and interest to the problem, presenting it as an open challenge.
-As Brockett asserted in \cite{brockett2007optimal}, important limitations standing in the way of the wider use of optimal control can be circumvented by explicitly acknowledging that in most situations the apparatus implementing the control policy will be judged on its ability to cope with a distribution of initial states, rather than a single state.
 In practical terms, there are numerous scenarios demanding the control of a group of agents.
 These applications extend to steering swarms (such as UAVs or large collections of microsatellites), modeling the flow and collective motion of agents, and other ensemble control situations.